naturalis/puppet-nba/all_in_one.md

 * Replicate export zips over nodes (not yet)
 * Bring coffee (not yet..)

+#### Know's bugs
+* After adding a new instance to an already existing cluster the loadbalancer config of the existing nodes is not updated.
+You can manualy update them by logging in to the 'old' instance and run `puppet apply /etc/puppet/manifests/nba.pp`

 #### Quickstart
 This will launch a 3 cluster setup: